Cracko298/Custom-3DS-Homemenu-Sarcastic-Edition/README.md

 - Can I access the eshop through this Home-Menu? *No, and in most context's who uses it now anyway?*

-- Can I access the Theme shop through this Home-Menu? *Yes, although I recommended using the Anemone Theme Manager instead.*
+- Can I access the Theme shop through this Home-Menu? *Yes, although I recommend using the Anemone Theme Manager instead.*

 - How do I Uninstall the Home-Menu? *The provided GM9 Script has a Home-Menu restore option.*

 - Can I play online games with other people?
 Including random people? *Yes, you can also still use cheats as well, provided you have the latest Luma3ds 3GX Loader.*

 - Isn't this a rom hack, of CooolGamer's Home-Menu? *Yes, this was based on his Home-Menu, it's moreover just a mod/romhack.*

+- Why aren't QR Codes supported? *Unless you want to go about reinstalling your original Home-Menu.
+Do NOT install through QR Codes or FBI.
+And make sure to encrypt the file before installing it via the GM9 Script.*

 # Screenshots